-Concise but explicit justifications will be given for each score.
-Recommendations for improvements to be discussed as part of a possible negotiation phase will be given, if needed.
+Concise justifications will be given for each score.
+Recommendations for improvements to be discussed as part of a possible negotiation phase will be given to successful stage 2 proposals, if needed.

-The experts will also indicate whether, in their view, the proposal raises research ethics issues.
+The experts will also indicate whether, in their view, the proposal raises research ethics or security issues.